 But why?
-How many different types are there and for what purpose?
+How many different types are there and what purposes do these different shapes serve?

 Let's find out.

-There are many animals that can claim that they have the best eyes in the world.
-But this is a relevant term as it depends on what the animal needs its eyes for.
+There are many animals that can claim to have the best vision in the world.
+But this is a relevant term, as it depends on what the animal needs its vision for.

-But, according to sites like India Today, some of the best animal eyes in the world are as follows:
+According to India Today, some of the best animal eyes in the world are as follows:

 - Eagles and Falcons (widely considered the best)